JMBeresford/retrom/README.md

 To import games from Steam, you will need to create a Steam API key.
 You can do this by following the instructions [here](https://steamcommunity.com/dev/apikey).

-You will also need your Steam ID.
-You can find your Steam ID by going to your [Account Details](https://store.steampowered.com/account/) page on Steam ( you must be logged in to view this page ).
+You will also need your Steam user ID.
+You can find your Steam user ID by going to your [Account Details](https://store.steampowered.com/account/) page on Steam ( you must be logged in to view this page ).

-You will see your Steam ID displayed below your profile name, as shown in the following image:
+You will see your Steam user ID displayed below your profile name, as shown in the following image:

 ![Steam ID](docs/imgs/steam-id.png)